EpicOrange/riichi_advanced/documentation/documentation.md

 - `save_revealed_tiles`: Save the current state of the revealed tiles (e.g. dora indicators).
 - `load_revealed_tiles`: Load the previously saved state of the revealed tiles (e.g. dora indicators).
 - `merge_draw`: Move the draw into the hand.
 This action will be removed in the future in favor of `"move_tiles"`.
-- `delete_tiles(tile1, tile2, ...)`: Delete every instance of the given tiles from the current player's hand/draw.
 - `pass_draws(seat_spec, num)`: Move up to `num` tiles from the current player's draw to the given seat's draw.
 This action will be removed in the future in favor of `"move_tiles"`.
 - `saki_start`: Prints some messages about what cards each player chose, and triggers the `after_saki_start` event.
 - `modify_winner(key, value, method)`: Only available in `"after_win"`, which runs on every win.
 Replaces the one of the following possible properties of the current winner after their points have been calculated.
-Example: `["modify_winner", "score_name", "Mangan"]`.
+Example: `modify_winner("score_name", "Mangan")`.
 This will only affect the win screen; to modify the final payouts, see the next action `"modify_payout"`.
   + Allowed values for `key` are:
     * `key = "score"`: Final score, displayed at the bottom of the win screen.
     * `key = "points"`: Points (e.g. han)